Classic Oregon Coast Clam Chowder

 - 1

 Cut bacon into small pieces.
-Bake at 300 degrees for about 45 minutes or until cooked completely.
+Cook in chowder pot on medium heat.
 Do not let it get too crisp or burn.
-Save bacon and grease.
 Do not drain.

 - 2